Kutani Cherry and Bird Tea Pot

 Pairs well with

 Experience the serene beauty of Japanese culture with our Cherry and Bird Kutani Tea Pot.
-This stunning piece of art not only serves tea but also tells a story of craftsmanship and tradition.
-The vibrant yellow glaze is adorned with a delicate bird nestled among cherry blossoms, inviting nature's beauty into your home.
-Each glance at this teapot evokes a sense of tranquility and appreciation for the natural world.
+This exceptional piece of art serves not just tea but tells a story of fine craftsmanship.
+The vibrant yellow glaze features a delicate bird nestled among cherry blossoms, inviting nature's beauty into your home.
+Each glance at this teapot evokes tranquility and an appreciation for the natural world.

 Exceptional Craftsmanship

-Handcrafted in Japan, this teapot is a prime example of Kutani ware, a style that has captivated collectors and tea lovers for centuries.
-Utilizing a unique overglaze decoration technique, artisans apply colored enamels over the initial glaze, resulting in rich, vivid colors that stand the test of time.
-The teapot has a generous capacity of 360 cc (approximately 12.2 fl oz), making it perfect for intimate tea gatherings or quiet moments of reflection.
+Handcrafted in the Kutani region of Japan, this teapot exemplifies the exquisite Kutani ware style that has enchanted collectors for centuries.
+Artisans utilize a unique overglaze decoration technique, applying colored enamels over the initial glaze, resulting in vivid colors that endure.
+This teapot, measuring 12.5 cm in height and with a capacity of 360 cc (approximately 12.2 fl oz), is ideal for intimate tea gatherings or solitary moments of reflection.

-The intricate patterns and designs showcase the skill of the potter's wheel, reflecting the dedication and artistry that goes into each piece.
-The five colors—red, green, yellow, purple, and navy blue—harmoniously combine to create a visual feast that enhances your home decor.
-This teapot is not just functional; it is a conversation starter, an artistic centerpiece that enriches your daily life.
+The intricate patterns demonstrate the potter's wheel skill, showcasing dedication and artistry in every detail.
+Five harmonious colors—red, green, yellow, purple, and navy blue—combine to create a visual feast that complements your home decor.
+This teapot functions not just as a vessel but as an artistic centerpiece, enriching your daily life.
+It is crafted at a renowned kiln that focuses specifically on Kutani techniques, ensuring authenticity and quality.

 Enhancing Your Daily Rituals

-Imagine pouring your favorite tea from this beautifully crafted teapot, the warmth of the ceramic contrasting against the coolness of your hands.
-The Cherry and Bird Kutani Tea Pot invites you to slow down and savor each sip, turning an ordinary moment into a cherished ritual.
-Whether you are sharing tea with friends or enjoying a solitary afternoon, this teapot elevates the experience, adding a touch of elegance and mindfulness to your day.
+Imagine pouring your favorite tea from this beautifully shaped teapot, feeling the warmth of the ceramic against your hands.
+The Cherry and Bird Kutani Tea Pot invites you to slow down and savor each sip, transforming a simple act into a cherished ritual.
+Whether sharing tea with friends or enjoying a moment alone, this teapot adds elegance and mindfulness to your day.

 Product Information